 Overall, the Dogue de Bordeaux is a loyal and devoted companion for the right owner who is willing to provide the care and attention they require.

-A breed of dog in the Molosser group originating in England, usually just called "Mastiff".
+This breed is part of the Molosser group originating in England and is usually just known as "Mastiff".

 The English Mastiff is one of the oldest dog breeds with a history dating back to ancient times.
 The breed was originally used as a guard dog and for hunting large game.